 2. When it comes to the support of innovation and new features within remoting protocols such as RDP and ICA (HDX), traditional Windows (XP+) is, by a big margin, the best platform to choose.

-All the cool features, especially those which require client-side rendering, are first developed for Windows.
+All the cool features, especially those which require client-side rendering, are developed for Windows.
 Quite often such innovations demand the availability of CODECs, the .NET framework, WPF, the Windows USB or printer driver architecture, and more.

-The fact is that Linux or Windows CE as a thin client OS seriously lacks the rich media and user experience optimization support we see being developed first for the Windows client.
+The fact is that Linux or Windows CE as a thin client OS seriously lacks the rich media and user experience optimization support we see being developed for the Windows client.
 This is relevant because any user experience- and performance-related innovations are very important to our end users and ultimately, the acceptance of any SBC and VDI solution.

 3. A thin client is not a “fire and forget” solution.
 Thin clients require a mature deployment and management infrastructure.